The disruptive brands

 - Using the customer’s past purchase data, abandoned cart data, etc., you can personalize your home page to show relevant product recommendations

 - Recognize what your customer enters in the search tab, his/her past searches and use this valuable information to show contextual product recommendations, educate this customer, show what other customers looking for the same product are buying

 - If the customer drops off or abandons the cart, you can send personalized product recommendations over email; nudging him/her to complete the purchase

-For instance: When a customer searches, he/she shows an intent to buy.
+For instance: When a customer searches, they show an intent to buy.
 Tap this!
 Send product recommendations via various channels.

 Why does this work?

 Educating the customer empowers your customer with a sense of control.
 Based on the data, they can still make the decision that is most suited to him/her personally.

 It taps into every human’s desire to be heard and understood and to stay in control.